 So what exactly is safe to send down the drain?
 If it’s liquid, non-hazardous, not viscous, and not extremely acidic nor alkaline, it’s usually fine.
 Other than that, here are a few items that should never, ever go down the drain or in the garbage disposal.

-Instead of pouring this stuff down the sink, collect oils in a container and drop them off at a recycling center.
-The next best option is to take that container and throw it directly in the garbage.
+Instead of pouring this stuff down the sink, how should you dispose of cooking oil?
+You can collect oils in a container and drop them off at a recycling center.
+The next best option for cooking oil disposal is to take that container and throw it directly in the garbage.
 According to Rita Kampalath, Science and Policy Director for Heal the Bay, it’s actually better off in a landfill than in the sewers or waterways.

 Although latex paint is water-based, it can still contain biocides that inhibit mildew, acrylics and vinyls, crystalline silica, and other additives that should not be poured down the drain.
 Absorb water-based paint with double the amount of clay cat litter and throw it in the garbage.